caforbes/todaygenda/README.md

     python -m cli --help
     ```

-4. Add tasks to your todolist, with durations in minutes:
+4. Add tasks to your todolist, with time estimates in minutes:

     ```sh
     python -m cli add "task I have to do" 15